Telehealth Services: What Problems Do They Solve in Healthcare

-What is telehealth—and how does it differ from telemedicine?
+What is telehealth?
+How does it differ from telemedicine?

-If you’re a healthcare provider, chances are you’ve heard the terms “telehealth” and “telemedicine” thrown around.
-But what does it mean, and can it be used interchangeably with the term “telemedicine?”
+If you’re a provider of health services, chances are you’ve heard the terms “telehealth” and “telemedicine” thrown around.
+But what do they really mean, and can they be used interchangeably?

 What is telehealth?